Belfast Botanic Gardens

 P. edulis, the species most commonly used medicinally, is a traditional herb used for its sedative action.
 It is still a popular remedy used for insomnia, anxiety and related conditions.
 Externally it has been used as a poultice for sores and inflammation.
 The fruit is edible raw or cooked.
 P. caerulea was a traditional remedy for gastrointestinal problems, and has been examined in vitro for use in inflammatory bowel disease.
 Not to be taken in pregnancy.

 Ugni molinae Chilean Guava, Murta: rich in anthocyanins and phenols, and has antioxidant and antibiotic properties.
 Recent research is ongoing into medicinal applications.
-Best known as an attractive dwarf shrub that bears pretty pink bell-like flowers and berries with a delicate strawberry aroma and flavour.
+Best known as an attractive shrub that bears pretty pink bell-like flowers and berries with a delicate strawberry aroma and flavour.
 Widely described as Queen Victoria's favourite fruit, it is delicious raw, or made into jams or confectionery.
 Wonderful examples may be seen at Kilmacurragh

 Crocosmia x crocosmiiflora Montbretia: an ornamental that has naturalised widely.
 C. aurea its parent was a traditional remedy in E. Africa for malaria and arthritis.
 The flowers produce a yellow dye used as a saffron substitute.
 In vitro studies demonstrate anti-microbial and anti-tumour activity that merit further investigation.